Solar Panel Repair

 How to Test If a Solar Panel Is Working?

 Unless you are a licensed and practicing electrician, please do not attempt to test the electrical properties of your solar system.
-You can rather call a professional, like Sunny Energy RX, to perform electrical tests safely.
+You can rather call a professional, like Sunny Energy RX, who offers solar repair services.

 High DC voltage and amperage from a solar system are enough to cause permanent physical harm or death.
 Stay safe and leave it to a professional.
-If you need to find a good solar repair company, you can start by searching for ‘solar panel repair near me in Arizona.’
+If you need to find a good solar repair company, you can start by searching for ‘solar panel repair near me’

 Sometimes, even the whole solar panel system completely stops working.
 How will you identify it?
 Let’s learn.